grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

   # CLI flag: -querier.store-gateway-client.tls-insecure-skip-verify
   [tls_insecure_skip_verify: <boolean> | default = false]

-# When distributor's sharding strategy is shuffle-sharding and this setting is >
+# (advanced) When distributor's sharding strategy is shuffle-sharding and this
-# 0, queriers fetch in-memory series from the minimum set of required ingesters,
+# setting is > 0, queriers fetch in-memory series from the minimum set of
-# selecting only ingesters which may have received series since 'now - lookback
+# required ingesters, selecting only ingesters which may have received series
-# period'.
-The lookback period should be greater or equal than the configured
+# since 'now - lookback period'.
+The lookback period should be greater or equal
-# -querier.query-store-after and -querier.query-ingesters-within.
-If this
+# than the configured -querier.query-store-after and
-# setting is 0, queriers always query all ingesters (ingesters shuffle sharding
+# -querier.query-ingesters-within.
+If this setting is 0, queriers always query
-# on read path is disabled).
+# all ingesters (ingesters shuffle sharding on read path is disabled).
 # CLI flag: -querier.shuffle-sharding-ingesters-lookback-period
 [shuffle_sharding_ingesters_lookback_period: <duration> | default = 0s]